MiFID II… second album syndrome or

 What is MiFID II?

-With MiFID II (Markets in Financial Instruments Directive II) coming into force on 3 January 2018 we are beginning to see a flurry of activity across the industry.
-MiFID II covers a broad range of issues and delving into the directive in more detail reveals that there will be a substantial impact on adviser firms and individuals who are involved in the buying or selling of financial instruments.
+The MiFID II (Markets in Financial Instruments Directive II) came into force on 3 January 2018.
+MiFID II covers a broad range of issues and delving into the directive in more detail reveals that there is a substantial impact on adviser firms and individuals who are involved in the buying or selling of financial instruments.

 MiFID has been around since 2007 and much of UK financial regulation comes from it, it provides the framework regulation for how investment services and financial markets operate within the European Union (EU).